primo4586/Robot-code-2025-primo/README.md

 *control system* - figure it out https://v6.docs.ctr-electronics.com/en/2024/docs/api-reference/device-specific/talonfx/basic-pid-control.html + the next page

  the command are as following.

--setHome- reset the incoders
+-resetPosition- reset the incoders

--homeCommand- use a switch and activate setHome()
+-homeCommand- use a switch and activate resetPostion()

 -relocateCommand- takes a given position and moves to that position